In the last chapter, we gave each

 for both isn’t quite right, but for our browser’s

-limited CSS this simplification will do. with whitespace
+limited CSS implementation this simplification will do.

-in between:
+with whitespace in between:

 def pair(self):